tigerfarm/owlchat/README.md

 - Twilio account.
 A free Trial account will work.
 - To run locally on your computer using the include web server, install Node.JS and the Twilio Node.JS helper library.

-## Implementation to use the Owl Chat Web Application
+## Twilio Console Configuration

-These are the steps to configure to use Twilio chat client with Owl Chat.
+These are the steps to configure to use the Owl Chat Web Application.
+No development or credit card information required to try Owl Chat.

 ````
 + Create a Chat Service: